AndreWohnsland/CocktailBerry/docs/installation.md

 to get all requirements.
 Optionally, you can install the single needed dependencies:

-- PyQt5, requests, pyyaml, GitPython, typer, pyfiglet, qtawesome, piicodev
+- PyQt5, requests, pyyaml, GitPython, typer, pyfiglet, qtawesome, piicodev, qtsass

 ## Install PyQt5 on RaspberryPi